Table of Contents

 Where are the Incels?

-In a more sophisticated analysis the population of various manosphere communities was measured Ribeiro et al., 2020.
+In a more sophisticated analysis, the population of various manosphere communities was measured Ribeiro et al., 2020.

 Conclusions

-Relative inequality is increasing.
+- Relative sexual inequality is rising dramatically

 References